RoKu1/django-microservices-devops/README.md

-# django-microservices-devops
+# django-microservices
-This is a mini devops project using django microservices
+This is a mini project using django microservices